 So, there we have it – the five most charming towns and cities across America for you to consider if you’re contemplating relocating.

-Of course, that’s not to say there aren’t an abundance of stunning secret escapes across the states, with the likes of Abilene (KS), New Castle (DE), Hood River (OR), and Scottsbluff (NE) just missing out!
 And with the help of our guide, you can take the luck out of finding your forever home.
-In the meantime, enjoy another slice of luck with our selection of casino games, for lots of fun and bigger wins.
+In the meantime, enjoy another slice of luck with our selection of casino games for lots of fun and bigger wins.

 Methodology

 To discover the most charming small towns in America you should move to, High 5 Casino compared 161 small U.S. cities/towns based on 22 relevant metrics.
-Each metric was graded on a 100-point scale, with a score of 100 representing the greatest small cities/towns.

-To create the overall ranking, we established each city’s weighted average across the following metrics, before summing them together to calculate a final indexed score:
+To create the overall ranking, we established each city’s weighted average across the following metrics before summing them together to calculate a final indexed score:

 Essentials (37.5%):

-• (12.5%) Cost of Living Index Score: A score comparing the living expenses to the rest of the US, as per COLI.
+– (12.5%) Cost of Living Index Score: A score comparing the living expenses to the rest of the US, as per COLI.

-o (7.5%) Total Law Enforcement (per 1,000 of population): The total number of police officers employed in the area, as per CDE.
+– (7.5%) Total Law Enforcement (per 1,000 of population): The total number of police officers employed in the area, as per CDE.

-o (7.5%) Crime Rates (per 1,000 of population): The total number of crimes in a calendar year (2022) as per FBI (released September 2023).
+– (7.5%) Crime Rates (per 1,000 of population): The total number of crimes in a calendar year (2022) as per FBI (released September 2023).

-o (5%) Median Household Income: The income the average household earns per annum, as per Census.
+– (5%) Median Household Income: The income the average household earns per annum, as per Census.

-o (5%) Unemployment Rate: The percentage of the population which isn’t in employment, as per Census.
+– (5%) Unemployment Rate: The percentage of the population which isn’t in employment, as per Census.

 Lifestyle (30%):

-• Amenities (as per AreaVibes):
+Amenities (as per AreaVibes):

-o (5%) Bars and Restaurants (per 1,000 of population)
+– (5%) Bars and Restaurants (per 1,000 of the population)

-o (2.5%) Gym/Fitness Facilities (per 1,000 of population)
+– (2.5%) Gym/Fitness Facilities (per 1,000 of the population)

-o (2.5%) Grocery Stores (per 1,000 of population)
+– (2.5%) Grocery Stores (per 1,000 of the population)

-o (2.5%) Shopping Stores (per 1,000 of population)
+– (2.5%) Shopping Stores (per 1,000 of the population)

-o (2.5%) Coffee Shops (per 1,000 of population)
+– (2.5%) Coffee Shops (per 1,000 of the population)

 Housing (17.5%):